KxSystems/docs/docs/learn/install/macos.md

 ### <i class="fas fa-code"></i> Edit your profile

+!!! info "Environment variables"

+    The q interpreter refers to environment variable `QHOME` for the location of certain files.
+    Absent this variable, it will guess based on the path to the interpreter.
+    Better to set the variable explicitly.

+    If you run just one version of kdb+, it might suit you to define `QHOME` in your Bash profile and export it for use by non-console processes.

+    Otherwise set `QHOME` with each invocation of the interpreter, as shown below.

+    The `QLIC` environment variable tells kdb+ where to find [a license key file](../licensing.md).
+Absent the variable, the value of `QHOME` is used.

 In Terminal (Bash), open your profile `~/.bashrc` with TextEdit (or your favourite text editor),

 ```bash